ardCover Image of 17th Battalion Officers in front of Heaton Hall in April 1915

 Page 152 – Memorials-of-Rugbeians-who-fell-in-the-Great-War-Volume-IV

 Killed by a machine gun bullet in the advance from Flers serving with 17th Bttn, aged 29.
 Thiepval Memorial.
 Widow’s address 12 Broom water West, Teddington.
 Educated at Rugby School (1901-1905) and a graduate in Political Economy tripos of Pembroke College, Cambridge.
 Married Dorothy Vickers-Edwards in October 1915 at Chorlton.
 Originally enlisted as Private 609 in Royal Fusiliers.
 Employed in family firm, Levinstein & Limited, Anniline Colour Manufacturers of Blackley.
 Third son of German born Ivan Levinstein, Past President of Society of Chemical Manufacturers.
+His brother Herbert developed the production of Mustard Gas for the British Army.
 The firm’s Roll of Honour indicates service in 20th Bttn.
 Gerald was working for the American branch of the firm and returned to join the Royal Fusiliers, Public Schools Battalion in September 1914.
 He was Commissioned in Manchesters in March 1915 and promoted Lieutenant in September 1915.

 His Commanding Officer wrote:- “He had not been in the Battalion very long, but was very popular with us all, and most thorough in his work-we shall miss him very much indeed.”